FlxVctr/encrypt_all_the_things_primer/encrypt_all_the_things_slides/index.md

 ## Get expert advice

-Depending on the level of risk to you or your research participants you may need to seek advice from a security/privacy expert before you begin your research.
+Depending on the level of risk to you or your sources you may need to seek advice from a security/privacy expert before you begin your research.

 Note:
-* Risks/Solutions are changing over time, so important to get current advice before you start your research.
+* Risks/Solutions are changing over time, so important to get current advice before you start your project.

 ---